There are a variety of ways to make a tax-deductible gift:

 In December 2017 the United States Department of the Treasury and the Internal Revenue Service issued Notice 2017-73, stating that they anticipate adopting a rule that would prohibit distributions from DAFs to pay for the deductible portion of membership dues (with the DAF’s donor/advisor paying the nondeductible portion personally), because such distributions would result in a prohibited benefit to the donor/advisor.
 In addition, Treasury and the IRS anticipate adopting a rule that would permit distributions DAFs to fulfill a donor/advisor’s charitable pledges, if certain conditions are met.
 In the Notice the government solicited public comments on this topic.
 As of May 31, 2018, no further or binding guidance has yet been issued.

 In light of the Notice, some DAFs, including Fidelity Charitable and Vanguard Charitable, have advised that they will not make grants to pay for any portion of membership dues unless donors affirmatively waive all non-tax deductible benefits.
 Donors who wish to pay Getty Patron Program or Council dues through a DAF must speak first with their DAF to confirm whether the DAF will still make such grants.
 When speaking with their DAF, donors should articulate to their DAF not only the specific charitable purpose for the grant, to pay for Getty Program or Council dues, but also their intention either to affirmatively waive all non-tax deductible benefits associated with the grant/or their plan to effectively bifurcate their dues payment, by purchasing non-tax-deductible benefits with personal funds.
-Donors are asked to confirm grant eligibility with their DAF, prior to making a recommendation, and to ensure that the grant letter from the DAF to the Getty specifies that the purpose of the grant is to pay membership dues.
+Donors are asked to confirm grant eligibility with their DAF, prior to making a recommendation, and to ensure that the grant letter/check from the DAF to the Getty expressly states that the DAF permits the member to receive benefits in connection with the grant if the member pays an additional amount from personal funds equivalent to the nondeductible portion of the membership dues.

 Thank you for your interest in supporting The J. Paul Getty Trust and its Programs.